 If you have seen a deer that appears abnormally thin, exhibiting strange behavior, or has other anomalies that suggest the deer may be sick or diseased, please submit a report by clicking the button and entering pertinent information as prompted.

+The purpose of these citizen reports is to help TWRA gauge disease and health issues that might affect the Tennessee deer population.
+Most reports will not necessitate an onsite visit by TWRA.
+TWRA staff cannot remove deer carcasses.
+If you need help with deer carcass removal, please contact the local city or county authorities.
 However, all reports are reviewed by a biologist to evaluate the severity of the circumstances.
 If the reviewing biologist determines an attempt for disease sampling is warranted and the contact information was included in the report, the biologist may contact the person who reported the sick deer for more information.

-Citizen reporting is incredibly beneficial in helping us with early detection of disease and herd health monitoring.
+Citizen reporting is incredibly beneficial in helping us with the early detection of disease and herd health monitoring.
 Please fill out all fields (at the link above) including location and, if possible, include high-quality photographs of the deer.

 There is a very skinny deer in my area.
 Does it have CWD?